 Fuchs began her coaching career as an assistant at Connecticut, where as a collegiate player she was a three-time All-American and twice named a finalist for the Honda Broderick Award, winning the honor as the nation's top field hockey player in 1987.
 She also earned all-tournament recognition after helping the Huskies win the 1985 NCAA championship and graduated with seven UConn scoring records to her name.

 A native of Centereach (N.Y.)
-High School, Fuchs earned a bachelor's degree in sports management and marketing from Connecticut in 1988.
+High School, Fuchs earned a bachelor's degree in sports management and marketing from Connecticut in 1988 and also has a master's degree in sport leadership from Northeastern University.